Kypce/Miscellaneous/Battleship_Networking/README.md

 # Battleship Game over Client-Server Network

-This project is a two-player battleship game played over a tcp network using the command window and ascii Specifically, it uses a TCP networking connection as it excels at supporting and connecting two players
+This project is a two-player battleship game played over a tcp network using the command window and ascii.
+Specifically, it uses a TCP networking connection as it excels at supporting and connecting two players

 *Note: This was a group project done with two other people making it a total group size of three.*